cubedserver/server-setup/README.md

 ## Installation

+To speed things up, you can create an `.env` file in the same path where you run the script.
+See the `.env.example` file with all environment variables available for configuration before installation.

+To do the setup, download and run the script `setup-vps.sh` or if you prefer (proceed at your own risk), execute the instruction below.

 ```
 curl -fsSL https://git.io/fpgbw -o setup-vps.sh && bash setup-vps.sh
 ```
-To speed things up, you can create an `.env` file in the same path where you run the script.
-See the `.env.example` file with all environment variables available for configuration before installation.

 ## Important
 In order for you to be able to deploy applications using git and some deployment tools such as the [deployer](https://deployer.org/), you will need to add the public key (id_rsa.pub) of the user created on your VCS server (bitbucket, gitlab, github, etc.).